 Are you thinking about building a new website for your business and don’t know which platform to choose?
 Let’s take a look at some of the many benefits WordPress offers your business and why it is such a powerful and revolutionary web technology for powering your website or business blog:

 1 – WordPress is the world’s most popular Content Management System (CMS).
 It’s a proven platform, trusted and used by large companies, small businesses, and millions of websites.
 WordPress powers more than a quarter of all new websites in the world and has been continually refined and improved for over a decade (since 2003).
 Every new version of WordPress attracts over 30 million downloads.

 For useful WordPress statistics, see the article below:

-2 – WordPress is easy to use and requires no coding experience or expert knowledge.
-If you have ever used Microsoft Word, then the WordPress interface will fell quite familiar to you.
+2 – WordPress is easy to use and requires no coding skills or expert knowledge.
+If you use Microsoft Word, then the WordPress interface will fell very familiar to you.
 In fact, WordPress itself refers to the ease of use of its application as giving you “the power of Microsoft Word with the intuitiveness of an iPhone.“

 3 – WordPress was designed for publishing content online.
 WordPress is not just a website application, it’s also a powerful content publishing platform and content management system.

 4 – WordPress has features that automate the process of sharing content online and attracting readers and visitors to your site.
 Some of these features include the ability to instantly notify social media networks as soon as new content is published on your site, optimizing your site for best search engine results, and giving your visitors the ability to subscribe to your content via RSS feeds or email.